aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/style/_index.md

 ### Remarks

-If this list is not associated with a list style, the property will return null.A list could be a reference to a list style, in this case [`IsListStyleReference`](../isliststylereference) will be true.A list could be a definition of a list style, in this case [`IsListStyleDefinition`](../isliststyledefinition) will be true.
+If this list is not associated with a list style, the property will return null.

+A list could be a reference to a list style, in this case [`IsListStyleReference`](../isliststylereference) will be true.

+A list could be a definition of a list style, in this case [`IsListStyleDefinition`](../isliststyledefinition) will be true.
 Such a list cannot be applied to paragraphs in the document directly.

 ### Examples